Click on an image to view fragrances with a similar scent-profile

 Oriental/Amber Orientals are a blend of spices and resins, creating a cozy fragrance.
 Usually balanced with a contrast of sweetness and perfect for chilly days.
 Oriental fragrances are commonly called "Amber" fragrances now, and often considered unisex.

 Oud Oud comes from the resin of the Aquilaria (agarwood) tree.
 It has a strong, distinct wood-centric aroma.
-Often associated with middle eastern scents and mixed with rose for balance.
+Often associated with middle eastern scents and sometimes mixed with rose for balance.
 Oud scents are often considered unisex.

-Patchouli There are two main ways patchouli is used.
+Patchouli There are two main ways patchouli is often used.
 The first is the 'green' earthy type, often linked to classic perfumery.
 The second is the 'chocolate' patchouli, with a sweet warming aroma, often surprising people it's a patchouli scent.
 Both types of scents can be considered unisex.

 Rose Often considered a unisex flower that can be worn by either gender.
 Rose fragrances can be fresh and clean, or mixed with patchouli to create a darker earthier aroma.
 Sometimes rose is used as a counter balance for animalic, robust notes.